rlf-arlut/tmrg/doc/source/triplication.rst

 which is of course what we want.
 If you connect it to some kind of digital bus, most likely you will have some voting on the way, so you will not have an information about individual signals.
 In order to solve the problem, you have to "code" some triplication manually.
-If you declare a wire with a special name and with a special assigment (like bellow) you gain access to the signal after triplication
+If you declare a wire with a special name and with a special assignment (like bellow) you gain access to the signal after triplication

 .. code-block:: verilog